George

 language to every reflecting and virtuous mind, and

-object of Patriotic desire.
-Is there a doubt, whether
+of Patriotic desire.
+Is there a doubt, whether a common

-a common government can embrace so large a sphere?
+government can embrace so large a sphere?
+Let experience

-always be reason to distrust the patriotism of those,
+there will always be reason to distrust the patriotism

-who in any quarter may endeavour to weaken its bands.
+of those, who in any quarter may endeavour to weaken

 In contemplating the causes, which may